mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 #### Distributor
 Downloads and extracts mongodb for a given version and download directory.
+The version is mandatory and must be a semantic version string (e.g., `6.0.8`).
+Invalid formats are rejected with an error.
-The version is mandatory, the download directory may default to the OS temporary directory.
+The download directory may default to the OS temporary directory.

 ###### Usage:
 ```javascript